tasmota/docs/docs/Home-Assistant.md

 !!! tip
     If you want the power states to be persistent in Tasmota and Home Assistant set `PowerRetain 1` instead of using `retain: true` in Home Assistant

 !!!
-Warning "When using `unique_id:` make sure its unique to each entity"
+Warning "When using `unique_id:` make sure it's unique to each entity"
     When `unique_id` is set, Home Assistant will allow some entity customization from the UI such as changing the name or icon.

 ### Switches